 - Frequency of app usage

 In terms of reviews, it’s important that you make sure to prompt users to review your app at the optimal time.
 This means that you’ll want to ask them to leave a review after you know that they’ve had a positive experience with the app, like advancing a level in a game or completing a purchase.
-98% of Top 100 apps have at least a 4-star review average, so if you want your app to climb the charts, make sure it’s getting great reviews.
+98% of the Top 100 apps have at least a 4-star review average, so if you want your app to climb the charts, make sure it’s getting great reviews.

 Appeal Optimization is every bit as important as search optimization.
 Even if you’re able to optimize your keywords and position your app well in the App Stores search results, install rates will remain low if users don’t immediately see the value that the app can have for them.
 For this reason, you should do everything you can to find the combination of icon, screenshots, and description that will drive the best results.